Locations:

 What is augmentation of labor?

 Augmentation of labor speeds a slow or stalled spontaneous active childbirth.
 Healthcare providers use medications and other methods to help move the process along.
 These methods stimulate more uterine contractions and make them stronger and closer together.
 You may need labor augmentation if there’s too much time between contractions or your contractions stop.
-A slow or stalled labor and delivery can be dangerous to you and your baby.
+A slow or stalled labor and delivery can be dangerous.

 What is the definition of augmentation of labor?